University Scholars Program

-Undergraduate students from any College who wish to conduct research with a faculty member in the College of Dentistry are eligible to compete for a University Scholars Program award as long as they have maintained an overall GPA of 3.0 or better and must not earn their bachelor’s degree before Spring 2014.
-Students should contact a faculty member with whom they would like to conduct research and then complete the University Scholars Program application form.
+Undergraduate students from any College who wish to conduct research with a faculty member in the College of Dentistry are eligible to compete for a University Scholars Program award as long as they have maintained an overall GPA of 3.0 or better and must not earn their bachelor’s degree before Spring 2015.
+Students may contact a faculty member with whom they would like to conduct research; a list of faculty research interest may be found in a table appearing on this page.
+Students must then complete the University Scholars Program application form.

 • Completed University Scholars application form.

 • A typed summary of your proposed research project, maximum one page (both a hard copy and an electronic copy).

 • A supporting letter from the faculty mentor.

 • An official copy of the student’s undergraduate transcripts, including a cumulative GPA.

 • If the applicant’s official transcript shows that they are at a senior level, they must provide a statement saying that they will not earn their bachelor’s degree before Spring 2015 and will participate in the 2015 Spring Symposium.